alibaba/bifrostui/packages/bui-core/src/Picker/index.en-US.md

 ### Select the specified option

-Adopt`value`属you can specify the default selected option.
+The 'value' attribute allows you to specify the default selected option.

 ```tsx
 import { Button, Picker, Stack } from '@bifrostui/react';